 Backfill Soil into the Hole

-Backfill around the root ball, lightly packing the soil as you go.
+Return the soil you dug out of the hole, adding it evenly around the root ball and lightly packing down the soil as you go.
 Frequently check the trunk to ensure that it's straight.
 Use leftover soil as a berm to create a watering well.

 You may have heard that you should amending backfill with organic matter like compost, but this is an older practice.
 Several studies have shown that it produces little benefit (as long as the existing soil is of reasonable quality), so many experts no longer recommend it.
 Similarly, fertilizer doesn't offer many benefits at planting time, and can even be harmful.
 Wait until the following year, then provide a moderate dose of fertilizer.
 The most important factor, by far, is loose soil that new roots can easily grow into.
 That's why a wide planting hole is so vital.